By John Palmer

 “When non-opioid alternatives, ranging from physical or behavioral therapy to lidocaine patches and other non-opioid pharmaceuticals, are denied by health insurance companies or pharmacy benefit management companies, patients and physicians have fewer options,” Harris says, adding that a comprehensive plan begins with getting all staff involved, not just doctors.

-Specialists, she says, play an integral role in caring for patients and educating them about the risks of opioid addiction.
-“Physicians in several of our specialties, including algiatry, surgical, emergency medicine, and women’s and children’s services, are on the front line of the epidemic,” says Harris.
+Specialists, Parker says, play an integral role in caring for patients and educating them about the risks of opioid addiction.
+“Physicians in several of our specialties, including algiatry, surgical, emergency medicine, and women’s and children’s services, are on the front line of the epidemic,” she adds.

 For example, the use of prescription opioids and illicit drugs among pregnant women has risen dramatically in recent years.